SinghSukhjeet01/environmental-sustainability-ontology/README.md

     ♻️ Waste management

-We also consider the role of policies, government structures, and social behavior in shaping environmental outcomes.
 🎯 Project Scope

 This ontology focuses on capturing key concepts and relationships within the domain of environmental sustainability.
 It is designed to: